HiSPARC/maintenance/_sources/known-issues.txt

 :Determination: Open DSP Mon and check the LED status of the :code:`Antenna Open`.
 It will be yellow while some of the other LEDs are green.
 Also all Signal Values (SV) will be 0.
 :Solution: Check the GPS cable for kinks or cuts, also check if the antenna is still properly attached.
 Once fixed the SV should rise and turn green, as well as the :code:`Antenna Open` status.
 :Effects: Makes the GPS unable to determine the correct date.
 Is falls back to some other date like 1999 or 2019, making the data unusable.

 .. :Fixed:
    :Keywords:

+Time offset
+^^^^^^^^^^^

+:First Sign: No coincidences with nearby stations.
+:Nagios:
+:Determination: Open DSP Mon and check if the timing for the GPS is set to UTC or GPS, it should be GPS.
+:Solution: Set the GPS Timing to use GPS time.
+:Effects: There is a difference of ~16 seconds between GPS en UTC time, resulting in offset timestamps if the wrong setting is chosen.

+.. :Fixed:
+   :Keywords: